zogzog/cubicweb/doc/book/en/admin/setup-windows.rst

 Getting the sources
 -------------------

-There are tow ways to get the sources of |cubicweb| and its :ref:`cubes <AvailableCubes>`:
+There are two ways to get the sources of |cubicweb| and its :ref:`cubes <AvailableCubes>`:

 * download the latest release (:ref:`SourceInstallation`)